markosankovic/notes/Notes on OBLAC Drives documentation for v19.0.0 release.md

 ## https://doc.synapticon.com/oblac_drives/oblac_drives_setup/index.html

+> System Requirements

+> I would replace it Prerequeisite or Required Software and write that OBLAC Drives VM is a virtual machine that you as a user should run on VMware Player version 14 or above for Windows and Linux and VMware Function 10 for macOS and provide links to VMware website.

+> Note
+> OBLAC Drives runs in your browser and has been successfully tested with Google Chrome (Version 63.0.3239.132 and above).
+Other browsers or older versions of Chrome may also be supported but can’t be recomended.

+> OBLAC Drives is application that runs in a Web Browser.
+We recommend Google Chrome as of version 63.
+OBLAC Drives will work on other browsers, but they are not recommended.

 List of operating systems: well, Debian as well because the VM runs Debian.
 Works on VMware Workstation Player 15 as well.

+> Download the latest OBLAC Drives image

+> Latest and OBLAC Drives image should not be used, but rather Download OBLAC Drives VM.

 > 3. Open a virtual machine
 > 4. Select the downloaded OBLAC Drives image (OVA file) and import it to VMware Player

-A bit strange, shouldn't this be one step instead: Click on File/Open a Virtual Machine and select the download oblac-drives.ova file.
+A bit strange, shouldn't this be one step instead: Click on File/Open a Virtual Machine and select the downloaded OBLAC Drives VM (oblac-drives.ova) file.

 > If you get a warning that the import failed, just click “Retry” and it will run.

 We should write the reason why the import fails.

-Step 5. should only have the network configuration, processor is not required any more.
+> Step 5. should only have the network configuration, processor is not required any more.
 Images must be replaced.

+> There should be two network adapters available - one set to NAT and one set to bridged.
+I would write bridged as Bridged (Automatic) exactly as on the screenshot.

+> Add them if any of them are missing

+> Remove this, they are always going to be there, this is part of te ova file.

+> Press OK to save changes

+> Obvious by I would write something like press OK in Automatic Bridging Settings dialog and then OK on Virtual Machine Settings dialog to save the changes

+> Play the virtual machine

+> Actually, the VMware term is *Power On*, so maybe the full instruction right click on oblac-drives-box in the list of VMs and then click on *Power On*

+> Connecting to OBLAC Drives

+> Open OBLAC Drives

+> Shutting down the Virtual Machine

+> I would remove this, or add it as a note on the bottom of Getting Started.
+It is not that much important to require its own section.

 Replace image for Welcome screen.
 It looks a bit different now and runs Debian.